Protect your brand on Amazon the right way

 Amazon Vendors should always have their own dedicated website as well as selling on Amazon’s platform (and Amazon will ask to see this during Brand Registry enrollment).
 Even if you don’t actually sell your products from this website, it’s a great way of providing ownership of your brand and products should you need to.

 Where possible, ensure that your brand name or logo appears on all of your products and your product packaging as this can really help to identify counterfeit products and can protect your brand’s reputation.

 The fine print

-If you sell your products through retailers or third party distributions, it’s super important to have an iron-clad contract in place which explicitly prohibits them from selling your goods on Amazon themselves.
+If you sell your products through retailers or third-party distributions, it’s super important to have an iron-clad contract in place that explicitly prohibits them from selling your goods on Amazon themselves.
 This is pretty darn easy to put in place and allows you very real recourse should they go ahead and breach this clause.